MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-threat-protection.md

 ## Detect and alert when Admin activity is detected on risky IP addresses

-Detect admin activities performed from and IP address that is considered a risky IP address, and notify the system admin for further investigation or set a governance action on the admin’s account.
+Detect admin activities performed from and IP address that is considered a risky IP address, and notify the system admin for further investigation or set a governance action on the admin's account.

 ### Prerequisites